lsst-ts/ts_m2fpga/doc/readDaq.md

 The `dataFifoFull` is a boolean indicator.
 If it is TRUE the `daqFIFO` is full and data is not written to the FIFO until space becomes available.
 The following data that is trying to write into the FIFO will be lost until there is new space available.
-C++ developer can use this to know if the code is reading slower than the FPGA is adding elements into the FIFO.
+The C/C++ developer can use this to determine if the code reads data slower than the FPGA adds elements into the FIFO, then make a decision.

 It is declared as a typedef enum like this: